collabnix/dockerlabs/kubernetes/beginners/getting-started-on-pwk.md

-# Getting Started with Kubernetes
+# Getting Started with Kubernetes on Play with Kubernetes Platform in 5 Minutes

 ## Tested Infrastructure